lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-10-19-crypto-protocols.md

 even if the implementation of a particular abstraction (encryption) seems to be correct in isolation.
 Correctness properties do not seem to compose when it comes to security.

-On the same theme: I proved the correctness of a fairly abstract version of Transport Layer Security (TLS).
-And yet there exist numerous broken implementations of TLS (and of its predecessor, SSL).
+On the same theme: I [proved the correctness](https://dl.acm.org/doi/10.1145/322510.322530) of a fairly abstract version of Transport Layer Security.
+And yet there exist numerous broken implementations of TLS and of its predecessor, SSL.

 ### What about the real world?

 Back in 1997, while attending the Computer Security Foundations Workshop, I was buttonholed by [Robert Morris](https://en.wikipedia.org/wiki/Robert_Morris_(cryptographer)), who at the time was Chief Scientist of the [National Security Agency](https://www.nsa.gov).
-"Tell me something interesting!
+"Tell me something interesting!"

 I must have told him about my work.
 He then remarked that real-world protocols did not at all resemble the ones discussed at the Workshop, saying that nobody even used nonces.
 (If that was true back then, it is certainly true no longer: